 For some people owning a proper brick, garage is just never possible.
 This could be due to the lack of space at the side of their house or garden or maybe due to planning regulations.

-Well, fear not, there is a solution and that is the pop-up garage.
+Well, fear not, there is a solution and that is the best portable garage.
 These will end up costing you a lot less than a normal garage and might actually end up being a better option in the long run.
-You really need to have a look at some of the best options on the market before you buy yours which is why we have put together the top 10 out there.
+You really need to have a look at some of the best options on the market before you buy yours which is why we have put together the top 10 best portable garages out there.

 The best Portable Garages In The UK

-The poles are made from galvanized high-quality steel which are 38mm in diameter and 0.8mm thick.
-This means that they are rot-resistant and will last for a while.
+The poles are made from galvanized high-quality steel which is 38mm in diameter and 0.8mm thick.
+This means that they are rot-resistant, heavy duty and will last for a while.

 While doing our research we had a look to see what customers thought about this.
 Generally, they are were pretty good with customers saying how easy it was to put up.
 The poles fit together very easily but it will require more than 1 person to erect it.